ARTICLE: How to Use Praise Effectively

 Most teachers regularly use praise in their classrooms.
 However, Barbara Blackburn cautions, students can interpret praise positively or negatively.

-★ MiddleWeb Article of the Week ★
+★ MiddleWeb Substack Full-Text Article ★

 The Six Characteristics of Effective Praise